The Agentic Canvas: How to Turn Meetings Into Work

 Keep the reasoning visible.
 Generic AI output hides the thinking.
 Your canvas should show why it grouped, chose, or recommended something, so a reviewer can check the logic rather than just admire the layout.
 When the reasoning is on the board, bad calls get caught in the meeting instead of in production.

 The teams winning with AI aren't the ones generating the most—they're the ones generating the least slop.
-Slack's Workforce Index found daily AI users report 64% higher productivity, but only when the output is trusted enough to act on.
+Slack's Workforce Index found that 1 in 5 desk workers now use AI daily, and these daily users report significantly higher job satisfaction, better stress management, and improved focus, but only when the output is trusted enough to act on.

 Making the Agentic Canvas Work for Remote and Hybrid Teams